webpack/webpack.js.org/src/content/configuration/optimization.md

 }
 ```

-W> If you are using the [CLI](/api/cli/), the webpack process will not exit with an error code by enabling this plugin.
+W> If you are using webpack [CLI](/api/cli/), the webpack process will not exit with an error code while this plugin is enabled.
 If you want webpack to "fail" when using the CLI, please check out the [`bail` option](/api/cli/#advanced-options).